ankitects/anki-manual/src/media.md

 You can use the Tools&gt;Check Media menu option to scan your notes and media folder.
 It will generate a report of files in the media folder that are not used by any notes, and media referenced in notes but missing from your media folder.
+It also allows you:

+- To delete unused media files.
+- To tag notes that refer to missing media files.
+- To empty your trash folder.
+- To restore the deleted files back to your media folder.

-It does not scan question or answer templates, which is why you can’t place media references to fields in the template.
+This tool does not scan question or answer templates, which is why you can’t place media references to fields in the template.
 If you need a static image or sound on every card, name it with a leading \_ (e.g., `\_dog.jpg`) to tell Anki to ignore it when